-As of December 31, 2019, approximately 31 percent of our U.S. employees and 36 percent of our non-U.S. employees were members of unions.
-Strikes, lockouts, or other work stoppages or slowdowns involving our unionized employees could have a material adverse effect on us.
+As of December 31, 2020, approximately 31 percent of our U.S. employees and 32 percent of our total Company employees were members of unions.
+Strikes, lockouts, or other work stoppages or slowdowns involving our unionized employees could have a material adverse effect on our business results of operations.